-Although I have some natural artistic talents my career has been in banking.
+Although I have some natural artistic talents my career has been in banking and credit risk consulting.
 Not much opportunity in banking for artistic expression.
-Over the years I have bought the occasional sketch pad and pencils or paints thinking I would find inspiration once again and an outlet for my creativity but it never seems to stick.
+Over the years I have bought the occasional sketch pad and pencils or paints thinking I would find inspiration once again and an outlet for my creativity, but it never seems to stick.
 What has been a constant though throughout my life is cooking.
 It has been an outlet for creativity and art all these years that I have only recently come to realize.
 And although I’ve tried many types of cooking, it is Italian where I finally found my culinary home and my creative expression.

 I discovered Italian cooking a couple of years ago when I ran across a well used cookbook during a visit to a used book store that I frequent locally.
 What first got my attention was that it was well used.
 I could picture it opened, thumbed through, and splayed open on a counter countless times as its previous owner followed its instructions within.
 ‘Well used’ has to be the best review of a good cookbook.
 It was obvious that the previous owner had found it useful enough to return to many times for help and inspiration.
 Faded spatters of their work can be found throughout.
 We all probably have those cookbooks on a shelf somewhere that we purchased by the enticing cover or searched out after seeing the author chef whip up a seemingly simple but evocative meal, only to try one recipe or two before abandoning it.
 No, this book had obvious signs of a rich history with its previous owner.